alfaarghya/Internal-Hackathon-Problem-Statements/README.md

 - Estimate nutritional content quickly and accurately across a wide range of food types and cuisines.

 ### Challenge
 The model must handle diverse food presentations and cuisines, making accurate portion size estimates from varied perspectives and image qualities.
-The web/mobile application should have a user-friendly interface that processes images in real time and allows for seamless meal tracking, even on the go.
+The web/mobile application should have a user-friendly interface that processes images in real-time and allows for seamless meal tracking, even on the go.

 ---